 1. Incredibly Simple Process

 You don’t have to pore over your documents, interpret IRS jargon, or sit through tedious questionnaires.
-This is a huge advantage over DIY tax prep services, which either hold your hand at every step of the process or require you to take ownership of the involved risks.
+That’s a massive advantage over DIY tax prep services, which either hold your hand through every step of the process or require you to take ownership of the involved risks.

-3. Cheaper Than Some Other Full-Service Options
+2. May Be Cheaper Than Some Other Full-Service Options

-4. Can Upload Documents by SMS
+3. Can Upload Documents by Text Message

-5. Low Time Investment Relative to DIY Options
+4. Low Time Investment Relative to DIY Options

-With no questionnaires or self-filled forms, TaxHub is a breeze compared to DIY competitors.
-Though the amount of time filers need to devote to the initial consultation and document upload processes lengthens as their situations grow more complex, the same law applies to DIY returns – the more information your return contains, the longer it takes to answer all those interview questions and fill in all those form fields.
+With no questionnaires or self-filled forms, Taxhub is a breeze compared to DIY competitors.
+Though the amount of time filers need to devote to the initial consultation and document upload processes lengthens as their situations grow more complex, the same applies to DIY returns.
+The more information your return contains, the longer it takes to answer all those interview questions and fill in all those form fields.

-Accordingly, the amount of time required to complete a TaxHub return is almost always less than the amount of time needed to complete a comparable DIY return with TurboTax, TaxAct, or H&R Block.
+Accordingly, the amount of time required to complete a Taxhub return is almost always less than the amount of time needed to complete a comparable DIY return with TurboTax, TaxAct, or H&R Block.

-6. Mobile-First Website
+5. Mobile-First Website

-7. Audit Defense Included at No Extra Charge
+6. Audit Defense Included at No Extra Charge

 1. Not a Good Value for Simple Tax Situations

-But they cost far less – many offer federal returns for free, and some (including TurboTax) provide state returns for free as well, for a total cost of $0.
-If you have a very simple tax situation that can be accommodated by one of these discount plans, there’s absolutely no reason to spend so much money with TaxHub.
+But they cost far less.
+Many offer federal returns for free, and some (including TurboTax) provide state returns for free as well, for a total cost of $0.
+If you have a straightforward tax situation one of those discount plans can accommodate, there’s absolutely no reason to spend so much money with Taxhub.

-2. Staff Is Super Lean
+2. Limited Staff

-That said, its small team is likely unable to provide the same breadth of service or overall responsiveness as its “big boy” competitors, particularly during crunch times.
-Although I didn’t experience any service issues directly, it’s easy to imagine a scenario in which TaxHub’s small team is overwhelmed with customer questions or problems in the week or two before the filing deadline.
+That said, its small team is likely unable to provide the same breadth of service or overall responsiveness its larger competitors can, particularly during crunch times.
+It’s easy to imagine a scenario in which Taxhub’s small team becomes overwhelmed with customer questions or problems in the week or two before the filing deadline.

 3. No Military Discount

-TaxHub is a secure website with a lengthy privacy and security policy.
-I never felt like my information was at risk here, nor do I have any reason to believe that TaxHub is any more likely to experience a hack or breach than any of its better-known competitors.
+Taxhub is a secure website with a lengthy privacy and security policy.
+I never felt like my information was at risk here, nor do I have any reason to believe that Taxhub is any more likely to experience a hack or breach than any of its better-known competitors.

-For a scrappy tax prep startup, TaxHub is pretty impressive.
+For a scrappy tax prep startup, Taxhub is pretty impressive.
 It’s among the most hands-off tax services I’ve encountered, requiring far less time from its customers than DIY competitors.

-For more options, check out our full list of Top-Rated Free Online Tax Preparation Services.
+For more options, check out our full list of top-rated free online tax preparation services.